-Why Returning Cleanup Functions in `useEffect` Matters in React
+Why Returning Cleanup Functions in useEffect Matters in React

-hook is one of the most powerful and commonly used features in functional components.
+React’s useEffect hook is one of the most powerful and commonly used features in functional components.
 It enables side effects like data fetching, subscriptions, timers, and direct DOM manipulation.
 But with great power comes great responsibility.
-One often-overlooked aspect of useEffect
+One often-overlooked aspect of useEffect is the importance of returning a cleanup function—especially when working with timers, event listeners, or subscriptions.

 In this post, we'll explore: